stayfresh

 - write back only what future work needs

-The stricter version here is simpler: keep the layer split, but stop pretending every task deserves the full stack.
-Most do not.
+the stricter version here is simpler: the layer split stays, but not every task deserves the full stack. most do not.